vbotka/ansible-freebsd-iocage/README.md

 See the defaults and examples in vars.

 * By default, the activation of *iocage* is disabled.
-Optionally, fit the ZFS pool to your needs
+Fit the ZFS pool to your needs

 ```yaml
 freebsd_iocage_pool: zroot